stephennewman-lab49/springboot-rest-template/skeleton/README.md

 1) from menu select Create... which shows page Create a New Component
 2) choose Spring Boot Rest Service template
 3) enter values across several steps
-4) choose create: this generates a new github repository https://github.com/${{values.destination.owner + "/" + values.destination.repo}}.git containing the skeleton project with runtime values substituted. on laptop
+4) choose create:
+- generates a new github repository https://github.com/${{values.destination.owner + "/" + values.destination.repo}}.git containing the skeleton project with runtime values substituted
+- registers the component in backstage

+on laptop
 5) clone the generated project locally, develop the microservice wanted, commit and push back to git repository back in backstage